International Conference on Curriculum and Educational Instruction 2025

 BSc, MA, PhD, ABPP-CN Associate Professor Board Certified Clinical Neuropsychologist

 Dr Haley M LaMonica is a mid-career researcher and Board Certified Clinical Neuropsychologist with 15 years’ clinical experience across the lifespan.
-Dr LaMonica holds a position as an Associate Professor with the Youth Mental Health and Technology Team at the University of Sydney’s Brain and Mind Centre, where she leads the Digital Mental Health research stream.
+She holds a position as an Associate Professor with the Youth Mental Health and Technology Team at the University of Sydney’s Brain and Mind Centre, where she leads the Digital Mental Health research stream.
 Her research focuses on the development of effective, clinically relevant, and culturally adapted digital solutions to improve mental health and wellbeing, with experience working with culturally, ethnically, and linguistically diverse groups from low- and middle-income countries.
-Despite receiving her doctoral qualification in 2010, Dr LaMonica only began working in research/academia in 2015.
-Additionally, she had a one-year career disruption associated with relocation from the United States to Australia.

 Asst Professor, Department of Child Development and Family Studies, Tzu Chi University, Taiwan